yiisoft/validator/docs/guide/result.md

 ## Result

-The validation result is an object containing errors' data occurred during validation.
+The validation result is an object containing errors' data that occurred during validation.

 ### Is validation successful?